jeanansabry/jeanansabry/README.md

-# Hello, I'm Jeanan! 👋
+# Hello, I'm Jeanan 👋

+Welcome to my Github profile!

 I am a senior Computer Science student with a passion for data science.
-Welcome to my GitHub profile!
-Here, you'll find a collection of projects that reflect my interests and skills.